Nikkei buoyed by weaker yen, higher yields lift lenders

 TOKYO Nov 16 Japan's Nikkei share average rose to a 9-1/2-month high on Wednesday, as a weaker yen underpinned exporters and higher Japanese yields stoked bank shares.

-Market expectations that U.S. President-elect Donald Trump's administration will increase spending and accelerate inflation, leading to higher interest rates, helped the dollar climb to a five-month peak against the yen of 109.34 overnight.
+Market expectations that U.S. President-elect Donald Trump's administration will increase spending and accelerate inflation helped the dollar scale a five-month peak against the yen of 109.34 on Tuesday.

+The Nikkei ended morning trading up 1.2 percent at a session high of 17,882.08, its highest level since Feb.
+1.

+On Wall Street overnight, U.S. stocks climbed, with the Dow Jones industrial average logging its fourth straight consecutive record closing high.

+The 10-year Japanese government bond yield poked into positive territory on Tuesday, for the first time since Sept.
+21, tracking higher U.S. Treasury yields and also in response to weak demand at a 5-year JGB auction.

+"It's like a perfect positive storm," said Gavin Parry, managing director of Parry International Trading in Hong Kong.
+"With the JGB yield's rally, that is obviously positive for the banks."

-The Topix banking sub-index jumped 5.1 percent to its highest levels since January on expectations that higher yields would lift lenders' profits as the 10-year Japanese government bond yield traded in positive territory.
+The Topix banking sub-index jumped 4.3 percent to its highest levels since January.

+Among major lenders, Mitsubishi UFJ Financial Group soared 5.9 percent, while Sumitomo Mitsui Financial Group gained 5.3 percent.
+Mizuho Financial rose 5.4 percent.

+Shares of Japanese game maker Nintendo Co rose 4.4 percent after the company unveiled a Dec.
+15 release date for its Super Mario Run mobile game.

 TORONTO, Jan 14 Privately held Canadian carrier Porter Airlines said it had grounded all its flights on Saturday due to a system outage.